Spinach Feta Frittata

 Frittatas are a wonderful alternative because they’re packed with protein, you can use whatever veggies, protein or cheese that you have on hand, and they’re great any time of day.

-This Spinach Feta Frittata has been on repeat for the past month or so.
 It’s packed with baby spinach, so it’s a great way for me to get more greens into my boys’ diets, and it fuels my craving for mediterranean food.

 Spinach is something that everyone in my family likes, so I incorporate it into recipes like my spinach apple salad and spinach pesto as often as possible!